 Also, we need to take note that the result of a process can be redirected into a file using >

-The cat command is used used to view the content of a file, if we are to view the default memory information on our machine, we would use the command below
+The cat command helps to view the content of a file.
+If we are to view the default memory information on our machine, we would use the command below

 The content of the image above is really not properly defined and hard to decipher with regards to memory but it is the default, lets try this again with another command called :